Patent Trivia Quiz Questions With Answers

 Similar grants included land patents, which were land grants by early state governments in the

-USA, and printing patents, a precursor of what?
+, and printing patents, a precursor of what?

 A: The modern copyright.